Seneca-ICTOER/OSL645/docs/Labs/lab6.md

 ---
-id: tutorial6
+id: lab6
-title: Tutorial 6 - Process Management, Aliases & Shell Scripting
+title: Lab 6 - Process Management, Aliases & Shell Scripting
 sidebar_position: 7
-description: Tutorial 6 for Students to Process Management, Aliases and Shell Scripting
+description: Lab 6 for Students to Process Management, Aliases and Shell Scripting
 ---

+# Under development

-# Tutorial 6: Process Management, Aliases and Shell Scripting
+# Lab 6: Process Management, Aliases and Shell Scripting

-## Main Objectives of this Practice Tutorial
+## Main Objectives of this Practice Lab

 - Define term **process** as it relates to the Unix/ Linux operating system
 - **Run** and **terminate** processes in the foreground and background